The role of the galaxy stellar mass function in determining the cosmological distribution of astrophysical transients with applications to fast radio bursts and merging binary black holes: SMD from potential FRB hosting galaxies

 \section{SMD from potential FRB hosting galaxies}

 The expression of SMD is given by,

-where $F(\mathcal{M})$ is a filter function which is 1 if all galaxies are potential FRB hosts.
-As we show in Sec. \ref{app:stellarmass_data}, the observed data seems to prefer galaxy mass from an approximate lognormal distribution with mean $\log_{10}(\mathcal{M})\approx 10 $.
-The function $F(\mathcal{M})$ captures this information.
+where $F(\mathcal{M},z)$ can be selection or a filter function which is 1 if all galaxies are potential FRB hosts and FRBs are distributed in galaxies weighted by their stellar mass.
+In general, the filter function can be a complicated function of stellar mass, star formation rate, metallicity of galaxies etc. which one needs to jointly fit along with templates of SFRD and SMD to a sample of localized FRBs.
+A joint fitting of all parameters along with filter function may not be possible at present as we need objects at high redshifts which is useful in breaking degeneracies between parameters since our SFRD and SMD templates have significant redshift evolution inherited from galaxy stellar mass function.
+In this paper, we use a very simplified approach with the filter function being just a function of stellar mass.

 We plot the SMD obtained from galaxy SMF in Fig. \ref{fig:euclid_data_fit}.
 We note that the SMD obtained from galaxy SMF has a mismatch of factor of about 2 at $z\lesssim 2$ with the MD fit.
 This is in line with the past works \citep{HB2006,WTH2008} as well as in \cite{COSMOSWEB2025}.
 The difference can be attributed to systematics such as overestimated dust attenuation, uncertain UV luminosity to SFR conversion factor etc. We show the SMD obtained for potential FRB host galaxies in dashed green curve.
+As we show in Sec. \ref{app:stellarmass_data}, the present observed data seems to prefer galaxy mass from an approximate lognormal distribution with mean $\log_{10}(\mathcal{M})\approx 10 $ and $\sigma\approx 0.6$.
 In order to distinguish the case with FRB specific case from the total SMD, i.e. integrated over all galaxies, we denote the former as ${\rm SMD_1}$ and latter as ${\rm SMD_0}$.
 We note that the ${\rm SMD_1} \approx \frac{1}{3}{\rm SMD_0}$ .
 We also show the case where we consider FRB host galaxies with stellar mass $M_*\gtrsim 10^{10}$ $M_{\odot}$.
 This is motivated by the practical issue of difficulty in detectability of lower mass galaxies as we go to higher redshifts.
 We find that the relevant SMD goes down faster at higher $z$.
 This is expected since heavier galaxies are rarer at higher redshifts.
 In order to better compare our results with the work of \cite{Gupta2025}, we scale our ${\rm SMD_0}$ (in a redshift dependent way) in order to match the improved MD fit.
 The other cases are also scaled appropriately.
 This is shown in the right panel of Fig. \ref{fig:euclid_data_fit}.